mr-poston-cs/apcsp-b/weeks/week13.md

   * [The Shining](https://lab.cs50.io/candib80/cs50labs/c/shining/)
   * [Multiples](https://lab.cs50.io/candib80/cs50labs/c/multiples/)
   * [Square](https://lab.cs50.io/candib80/cs50labs/c/square/)
+  * Take your code for Whodunit, and try to print the hidden clue in black so it's more readable

 * For [Understanding Technology](/ap/curriculum/understanding_technology), we have already covered some of this with the summer assignment, but we need to finish up some of the loose ends to start on your Explore Task